 That being said, it is not all hard work no play.
 In fact, Germany has one of the most efficient economies.
 It is considered Europe’s industrial powerhouse, despite having one of the shortest average working weeks.
 What is more, it boasts the second lowest unemployment rate in Europe.
 Hurry up or we will be moving to Germany with you!

 If you are still on the hunt for work, take a look at some of the following portals:

 First of all, congratulations!
 Your move to Germany from Australia is well and truly within reach.
 If you are still itching for some more answers, the Sirelo website is sure to have the answers.
-In particular the following pages may be of use to you:
+In particular ,the pages we have linked for you below might be of great use.